 It typically appears as black or dark gray patches (sometimes with a greenish tint), usually growing in a circular pattern.
 Sometimes the pattern consists of concentric circles.
-However, it can grow in irregular patterns up to several inches across.
+However, black mold’s appearance may also take on irregular patterns up to several inches across.
 It can grow across walls, floors, and ceilings.

-There usually isn’t much texture to black mold although it may appear slightly furry Due to its moist environment, patches often appear shiny or slimy.
+Black mold usually doesn’t have much texture, although it may appear slightly furry.
+Due to its moist environment, it often appears shiny or slimy.
 It may look dry or powdery if the area has dried up or the leak that caused the mold to grow has been fixed.

-To start, black mold begins growing in fuzzy white fibers, although this isn’t commonly observed since the mold tends to take hold in hidden areas.
+To start, black mold begins growing in fuzzy white fibers.
+However, this isn’t commonly observed since the fungus tends to take hold in hidden areas.
 It often looks gray or green in the center, with white at the edges, until it reaches maturity.

 Where Can I Find Black Mold?

 Black mold often takes hold in corners where there’s been dampness or flooding.
 You can also find it growing in drywall and underneath carpets.
-This toxic fungus will grow into any porous surface.
+This toxic fungus will grow into any porous surface (not just wood).
 Whenever you see it, chances are it has already infiltrated many parts of your home and the problem lies deeper than you think.